I-Dont-Remember/old-building-on-slack/README.md

 ```
 This could be automated with GitHub Actions, but for now why automate a task that only takes a minute a week at max.
 Bigger fish out there to fry.

+## Testing locally

+It's a static site, just open the page in the browser.
+If you want to test more completely, Netlify enables you to run their entire stack locally with [Netlify Dev](https://www.netlify.com/products/dev/), just need to install their CLI.

 ## Design

 Notion handles the fiddly bits, but I still have to make it look not dumb.
 Good example site